-Watch our for these signs of an insecure leader.
-Use them to remain vigilant against the spread of leadership insecurity which results in bad behaviour.
+Watch out for these signs of an insecure leader.
+Be aware of your behaviour and stop yourself from doing silly things.
 Just because you feel insecure sometimes, does not mean you need to act like an insecure leader.

-When a leader feels insecure, they often stop taking the advice or suggestions of their team.
 Teams work better when they feel as if they can speak up freely.
-There is far more chance of improving a team’s performance when you aren’t solely reliant on the leader to be the smartest person in the room.
+There is a better chance of improving your team’s performance when you aren’t the only person coming up with good ideas.

 An insecure leader will stop taking input from their team, because they feel as if this lets people challenge their authority.
 This quickly turns into, it’s “my way or the highway”.

 2. An insecure leader stops explaining their decisions

 Confident leaders don’t mind explaining the reasons behind their decisions.
 This is because they feel they are confident, but also because they are not scared of being wrong.

 An insecure leader will stop explaining decisions because it gives people a chance to criticise them.
 They think the less open they are, the less chance there is that anyone will criticise them.

 3. An insecure leader stops asking for help

 When a leader feels insecure, they see asking for help as a sign of weakness.
 They feel as if they should know it all.

 A reader told me a story recently.
 She had just started a new management position and hadn’t been trained in leadership before.
 She signed up for a new manager’s course at her new workplace.
 When she did, the organiser said it was a great move.
 “So many other managers here could use this course, but they never sign up for it.”